Dynamite Cop: Appearances in other games

 Its main character, Delinger, makes a cameo appearance in The House of the Dead 2 as a playable character via a special item obtainable in the original mode (present in home versions of The House of the Dead 2).
 Bruno Delinger also makes an appearance in Project X Zone as a solo unit character.

 A chicken-leg from Golden Axe makes a cameo appearance on the Island stage.

 Reception

-In Japan, Game Machine listed Dynamite Cop on their August 1, 1998 issue as being the fourth most-successful arcade game of the month.

-Jeff Chen reviewed the Dreamcast version of the game for Next Generation, rating it three stars out of five, and stated that "an entertaining, if somewhat last-generation-looking title".

 The Dreamcast version received "mixed" reviews according to the review aggregation website GameRankings.
+Jeff Chen of NextGen called the game's Japanese import "An entertaining, if somewhat last-generation-looking, game."
 In Japan, Famitsu gave it a score of 30 out of 40.

+Also in Japan, Game Machine listed the arcade version in their August 1, 1998 issue as the fourth most-successful arcade game of the month.

+Scary Larry of GamePro said of the Dreamcast version in one review, "Unfortunately, all the heart-stopping action-movie chop-sockie comes to an abrupt end.
+The game is extremely short, and even a mediocre player can get through in less than an hour.
+Even with the multiple paths, the game has to rely on gimmicky diversions like an art gallery or bonus games to extend its life.
+A weekend rental?
+Perfect for you weekend warriors."
+In another review, Mike "Major Mike" Weigand said, "If you're looking for an action game where brainpower takes a backseat to brute force, then walk the Dynamite Cop beat.
+Others will be satisfied with a rental."